 If you have an account with one of these other music sites, login to stream or download more samples or full tracks.

-This is a compilation of Rod’s two early solo albums ‘Two Hats’ and ‘Smiling Waved Goodbye’.
+This is a compilation of Rod Paterson’s two early solo albums: Two Hats and Smiling Waved Goodbye.

 Rod is one of Scotland’s finest singers, with limitless depth and versatility.
 While best known for his work with the groups Jock Tamson’s Bairns, The Easy Club and Ceolbeg, he also follows a successful solo career and is always in demand for stage, radio and TV work.

 The first two highly acclaimed albums have now been compiled to fit on to one CD.
-The compilation includes The Bleacher Lass o’ Kelvinhaugh * Burns classics My Nannie O, Willie Wassle and The Steggie * big ballads Lord Gordon’s Kitchen Boy, Earl Richard and Dowie Dens of Yarrow (Rod is a master of the big ballad) and also some surprising inclusions such as the Rogers and Hart favourite My Funny Valentine, Cole Porter’s Every Time We Say Goodbye and Paul Simon’s I Do It For Your Love.
+The compilation includes The Bleacher Lass o’ Kelvinhaugh, Burns classics My Nannie O, Willie Wassle and The Steggie, big ballads Lord Gordon’s Kitchen Boy, Earl Richard and Dowie Dens of Yarrow (Rod is a master of the big ballad) and also some surprising inclusions such as the Rogers and Hart favourite My Funny Valentine, Cole Porter’s Every Time We Say Goodbye and Paul Simon’s I Do It For Your Love.

-Rod is accompanied by Dick Lee on Two Hats and Jack Evans, Hamish Moore, Dick Lee, Ron Shaw and James MacKintosh on the Smiling Waved Goodbye tracks.
+Rod is accompanied by Dick Lee on Two Hats and Jack Evans, Hamish Moore, Dick Lee, Ron Shaw and James Mackintosh on the Smiling Waved Goodbye tracks.